AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-firewall.md

  </tbody>
 </table>

-### IP addresses to add for accessing Workfront Fusion
+### IP addresses to add for accessing Workfront Fusion  {#ip-addresses-to-add-for-accessing-workfront-fusion}

 Add the following IP addresses to your allowlist to enable Workfront Fusion to access your system.